Innov8ion-developer/pokebot/README.md

 Click on the newly created skill on the canvas.
 Now go to the Triggers tab.
 In this view, you can set the trigger for this skill.
 In this case, we want the skill to be triggered when the get-pokemon entity is detected in a user input.
 Click the input field and select the @get-pokemon entry in the list.
 When you now press the SAVE button the correct trigger is set: If @get-pokemon is-present
 ![Alt text](/../screenshots/part2/skillTrigger1.png?raw=true "")

 Add an action to the skill by going to the Actions tab.
 Press the ADD MESSAGE GROUP button.
 Set the same condition as you did in the previous step by pressing the ADD CONDITION text.
-Now select the SEND MESSAGE option.
+Now select the SEND MESSAGE option
 ![Alt text](/../screenshots/part2/Picture25.png?raw=true "")

 You can choose from a number of message types to send.
 A Card message type can contain an image, some text and buttons for the user to make some kind of selectionChoose to add a Card